What is a Trust?

 Medicaid will look back 5 years to see what assets you transferred during the previous 5 years, including the transfer of assets to a trust.
 Therefore, it is important to plan sooner rather than later.

-Why other benefits can a trust provide?
+What other benefits can a trust provide?

 A trust can avoid the probate process and fees associated with Surrogate's Court and streamline the transfer of your assets.
 It can also protect your assets and avoid the pitfalls of placing assets directly into a child's name.
 A trust can also provide for management of your assets should you become incapacitated.